thykka/vscode-superpowers/README.md

 - Generate text via JavaScript expressions
 - Save your expressions as presets for easy access

-## Requirements

-none

 ## Usage

+1. Select some text.
+Optionally, use `Cmd` to select multiple regions.
 1. Press `Cmd` + `Shift` + `P` to open the command palette.
-1. Type "super" and choose either `Superpresets`, `Supersorts` or `Superpowers` to open a list of map presets, a list of sort presets or a map function input box, respectively.
+1. Type "super" to show a list of available commands;

+    >### Custom map function

+      Type a JavaScript [map callback function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map#Parameters) and press enter.
+Your function will get applied to each selection.

+    >### Map Presets

-1. Choose a preset or write a custom function.
+      Pick a preset to use as the map function.

-## Notes

-- Custom map functions and presets receive the same parameters as native JavaScript Array.prototype.map, i.e. `value`, `index` and `array`.
-- Custom sort functions[1] and presets
+    >### Custom sort function

+      Type a JavaScript [sort comparison function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#Parameters) and press enter to sort the selections.

+    >### Sort Presets

+      Pick a preset to use as the sort function.

 ## Extension Settings

 This extension contributes the following settings:

-* `superpowers.mapPresets`: List of map presets as an array of objects, such as:
+* `superpowers.mapPresets`: List of map presets as an array of objects.

+  Example:
   ```json
   {
     "name": "replace with index",
     "function": "(_, i) => i + 1"
   }
   ```
-* `superpowers.sortPresets`: List of sort presets as an array of objects, such as:
+* `superpowers.sortPresets`: List of sort presets as an array of objects.

+  Example:
   ```json
   {
     "name": "sort by codepoint",